The Divine Deathfeatured

 turned away.

-In All who were deemed worthless
+In All who were deemed worthless,

-Santa Muerte saw treasure
+Santa Muerte saw treasure.

-Their Lives are the ultimate Gift.
+Their Lives are the ultimate Gift;

-From the perspective of La Santa Muerte
+Through the eyes of La Santa Muerte,

 The Energy that Creates Worlds